 - The opportunity to network and make valuable connections for future jobs

 Are you interested in maximizing your educational experience and putting yourself in a better position for future success?
 Do you know that over 80% of all college students graduate with an internship experience?
 Do you know that many organizations use their internship program as an applicant pool from which to draw on when hiring for full-time employment?

-MDS students enrolled in both the Flex and Online tracks may earn up to 6-credits of internship toward their Individual Degree Plan.
+MDS students enrolled in both the Flex and Online tracks may earn up to 9-credits* of internship toward their degree plan.
 Contact your academic advisor to discuss whether an internship is right for your academic goals.